protobufjs/protobuf.js/README.md

   Static targets only:

+  --no-create     Does not generate create functions used for runtime compatibility.
   --no-encode     Does not generate encode functions.
   --no-decode     Does not generate decode functions.
   --no-verify     Does not generate verify functions.